cse110-sp23-group14/group14-super-linter-tester/admin/cipipeline/phase1.md

 We are using VSCode for linter...

 ## code quality via tool
 We are using CodeClimate to enforce code quality.
-It will help us to write pure code, which will be easy-to-read and have practical results.
+We deploy Mantainability checks that rates according to:
+- Argument count
+- Complex logic
+- File length
+- identical blocks of code
+- Method count, length, and complexity
+- Nested control flow
+- Return statements
+- Similar block of code

 ## code quality via human review
 We are also checking code quality manually.
 For example, PULL REQUESTS.